-- High School Groups: These visits include a one-hour presentation and one-hour campus tour.
+- 9th-12th Grade (High School): These visits include a one-hour presentation and 90-minute campus tour.

 Groups may request to visit campus Monday through Friday, however Mondays and Fridays are very limited due to high volume in the New Student Visit Center.
-Please note that we do not accommodate groups in December and January, nor during midterms, finals, or holiday breaks.
-Click here to view Saint Louis University’s academic calendar.
+Please note that we do not accommodate groups in December and January, nor during midterms, finals or holiday breaks.

 Chaperones will be required to accompany groups at all times during the visit.
 Our required ratio is as follows:

 - High School: One adult for every 15 students